 It’s Not Complicated: Vegetable Gardening For Beginners

-To get started, all you need are a few seedlings and some decent soil.
-However, if you want to be successful in gardening, you need to understand what it takes to keep your plants
+All you need is a few seedlings and some good soil to get started.
+However, if you want to be successful in gardening in your first vegetable garden, you need to understand what it takes to keep your plants

 Are you new to gardening and not sure where to begin?
 If you’re planning to give vegetable gardening a try, we have some simple guidelines to help you become successful with your new venture.